Council Tax pages

 Unoccupied exemption class K

-Without the full information and all supporting documents we will not be able to award the exemption. (more…)
+Without the full information and all supporting documents, (more…)

 -